MariaSahakyan/dementianet-whisper-xai/README.md

 To reproduce the results:

 1. Clone or visit the original [DementiaNet repository](https://github.com/shreyasgite/dementianet).
 2. Download the dataset from the Google Drive link provided there.
-3. Place the dataset in your own Google Drive, e.g. under:
+3. Place the dataset in your own Google Drive **or create a shortcut to it** in a Google Drive folder.
+   (For example, you can keep the shortcut in the same folder where you also save your output files.)

+## Acknowledgment

+This work builds on the  [DementiaNet](https://github.com/shreyasgite/dementianet) dataset.
+All rights to the dataset remain with the original authors.